metalama/website/applications/builder.md

 keywords: "Builder pattern, creational design pattern, immutable object, abstraction"
 ---

 The Builder pattern is a creational design pattern that allows you to construct complex objects step by step.
 It is especially useful when you need to create an immutable object with many optional parameters or properties.
-A variant of this pattern, the Abstract Builder, allows adding abstraction to the construction process.
+A variant of this pattern, the Abstract Builder, adds abstraction to the construction process.

-The inconvenience of the Builder pattern is the sheer amount of repetitive code required to implement it.
-This can be all but eliminated thanks to a Metalama aspect.
+The main inconvenience of the Builder pattern is the large amount of repetitive code required to implement it.
+This can be virtually eliminated with a Metalama aspect.

 ## Example

 In the following example, we will use the `Song` class for the Builder pattern.
 The `Song` class has two required properties (`Artist` and `Title`) and two optional properties (`Duration` and `Genre`).

 ```cs
 [GenerateBuilder]